tomstorey/c1600re/README.md

   * PC9 - WIC pin 9
 * PORTE
   * Port E pins are largely used for DRAM memory interface signals (RAS, CAS etc)

-Port C pins are notable in that they can supply interrupts when their state changes.

 ### DMA
 Most peripherals within the 68360 contain dedicated DMA (SDMA) channels for TX and RX operations, but two other general purpose DMA channels are also provided (yay!).